 17. Monteverdi: L’Orfeo (1607)

-An extraordinary creation that sets its glittering music at the service of the text
+Why you'll love it: L'Orfeo is an extraordinary creation that sets its glittering music at the service of the text

-L'Orfeo was not the first opera ever written, but it was the first great opera.
+L'Orfeo was not quite the first opera ever written, but it was the first great opera.
 Here, in this vivid retelling of the classical myth of Orpheus, is the first example of a drama throughout which music consistently heightens the text and fully expresses its emotions.

 Claudio Monteverdi draws on his rich compositional palette to superb effect.
 Instruments group around bright strings to depict pastoral Thrace, while sombre brass, particularly trombones, colour the Underworld.
 In his vocal writing, Monteverdi gave his singers a new freedom.
 And if music is the servant of the text, it’s also its subject.
 For at its heart, this is an opera about music’s power to uplift our souls and heal our sorrows.
 One the most life-affirming and greatest operas of all time.